 - Thursdays, 10:00 am – 11:00 am

 Eric Govan (Professional boxer, Master Trainer, Founder at Mind/Body Boxing), will teach you to heighten your mental, physical and spiritual strength through

 boxing fitness, yoga and meditation.

 Tai Chi is an ancient Chinese martial art that is practiced as a system of exercise, and that consists of a series of postures performed slowly and continuously with relaxed abdominal breathing.
 It is sometimes called moving meditation and it can be practiced without any special equipment.
-It’s sure to help with joint flexibility, balance and calming the mind.
-Facilitated by Katheryn Yasuoka, who has practiced the Yang style short form since 1975.
+It’s sure to help with joint flexibility, balance, and calming the mind.
+Instructed by Charles Votaw.

 - Fridays, 10:30 – 11:30 a.m.

 Kathryn Winsberg, with 42 years of knitting experience and endless patience, leads this weekly group.
 In addition to knitting, lovers of all forms of stitch craft and handiwork are welcome to attend.
 Experience is not required.